ENDOSCOPY TECHNICIAN

 Clinical Internship

 The Endoscopy Technician program requires students to complete a mandatory 300-hour clinical internship.
 Students will be placed at a clinical site by the AIMS Internship Department.
 The internship is designed to provide practical training in a real work environment; students will have a mentor who trains and guides them.
-Students are not permitted to begin the internship until all required classroom and lab hours are completed.

 AIMS Education has clinical affiliations with numerous healthcare facilities throughout New Jersey and the surrounding areas.
 Students will be placed at one or more of these affiliated sites and must complete their clinical hours based on the schedule provided by the school.
 Internship schedules are based on the availability of clinical sites.
 All students (Day and Evening) must be prepared to complete their internship during normal business hours (Monday through Friday).
 The majority of clinical sites do not allow students to complete clinical hours in the evening or on the weekend.